laiweileeee/nusmaps/README.md

   - [x] Display all pins
   - [ ] Display pins for list of events based on zoom level
 - [x] Add popup to display event detials for pins on tap event
-- [ ] Bring pin to the center of the viewport on tap event
 - [ ] Styling

 <br/>